MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

     if (savedSelectedAccountByWalletRdns) {
       setSelectedAccountByWalletRdns(JSON.parse(savedSelectedAccountByWalletRdns))
  }

     function onAnnouncement(event: EIP6963AnnounceProviderEvent){
       setWallets(currentWallets => ({
  ...currentWallets,
         [event.detail.info.rdns]: event.detail
  }))

       if (savedSelectedWalletRdns && event.detail.info.rdns === savedSelectedWalletRdns) {
         setSelectedWalletRdns(savedSelectedWalletRdns)
  }
  }

     window.addEventListener('eip6963:announceProvider', onAnnouncement)
     window.dispatchEvent(new Event('eip6963:requestProvider'))

     return () => window.removeEventListener('eip6963:announceProvider', onAnnouncement)
  }, [])
 ```

-1. On line 1 we Create a React Context for the EIP-6963 WalletProvider with the defined interface `WalletProviderContext` with a default of `null`.
+1. On line 1, we create a React Context for the EIP-6963 WalletProvider with the defined interface `WalletProviderContext` with a default of `null`.
-2. On line 3 we define the `WalletProvider` component.
+2. On line 3, we define the `WalletProvider` component.
 The WalletProvider component wraps all other components in our dApp, providing them with the necessary data and functions related to wallets.
 Using `React.FC<PropsWithChildren>` ensures that the component properly types the children it wraps, reducing errors and improving reliability by clearly indicating that WalletProvider will have children components.
-This approach also simplifies the props definition, making the code cleaner and more concise.
+This approach also simplifies the definition of props, making the code cleaner and more concise.
 3. Lines 4 through 10 are our state Definitions:
   - `wallets`: State to hold detected wallets.
   - `selectedWalletRdns`: State to hold the RDNS of the selected wallet.